curtisdurrett/HealthCatalyst.PeopleSearch/README.md

 #### Web UI
   * Created with Visual Studio Code for Mac
   * Angular 4
-  * Served via Node (Download node at https://nodejs.org/en/download/)
+  * Served via Node
      * To start the Web UI up
+     * Install NPM if you havn't already (Download node at https://nodejs.org/en/download/)
      * Open a console window in the HealthCatalyst.Web.UI directory and Run: npm install
      * In the same console windows Run: npm install -g @angular/cli
      * Once the NPM packages have been installed Run: ng serve -o   (will open a browser window pointed to                      http://localhost:4200/)